The Healing Elements of Somatic Practice

 It is quite normal for complex trauma survivors to encounter dysregulation and dissociation at times as they begin somatic practices.
 This isn't a failure.
 It's feedback.
 Whenever we respond to the feedback of dysregulation or dissociation by making adjustments or taking breaks, we act in a healing way towards ourselves.
 I will model this for you throughout the practices.

-Unique Toolbox
+Choosing a Unique Toolbox

 It is really important to remember that some somatic practices will not work for us and some somatic practices will.
 If we find a practice that doesn't work for us, because it is triggering or dysregulating, we don't have to continue using this practice.
 The somatic toolbox of each survivor is different.
 We find the tools that support us, and we gradually learn what tools support us in different situations.
 We begin to customize our somatic practice to meet the unique needs of our body depending on what we are experiencing.